 Dermatitis neglecta is a skin disorder caused by not cleaning the skin sufficiently.
-It can be confused with allergic reactions and other skin conditions, but it responds much better to basic hygiene than other skin problems do.
+It can resemble allergic reactions and other skin conditions, but it responds better to basic hygiene such as showering than other skin problems do.

 There are a few different risk factors for dermatitis neglecta, as well as some simple treatment and prevention options.